Hot and spicy terong balado (eggplants with chili sauce) just like the one you get in a decent Padang restaurant.

 - 50 gram palm sugar (Indonesian: gula Jawa)

-- 20 gram tamarind pulp, dissolve with 2 cups of warm water
+- 20 gram tamarind, dissolve with 2 cups of warm water

 - Grind the following into spice paste

 - 40 gram fresh red chilies (fresno, or bird-eye, or a mix of the two), seeded if you want less heat